The IEEE 802.1 Working Group is chartered to concern

 LANs, MANs and other wide area networks, 802 Security,

 802 overall network management, and protocol layers above the MAC &

-The 802.1 working group has four active task groups:
+The 802.1 working group has five active task groups:

-Interworking, Security, Time Sensitive Networking and Data Center Bridging.
+Interworking, Security, Time Sensitive Networking, Data Center Bridging and OmniRAN.

 A list of active ballots is available.
 Voting members must respond to two out of the last

 three active ballots to retain their membership.